 Profits made from any undertaking or scheme entered into for the purpose of making a profit, are taxable to the estate or trust.
-On a separate sheet of paper write down what the undertaking or scheme was and list the details of income and expenses from these undertakings and schemes.
-Staple it to page 3 of the return and include the total profit in Box 18B.
+On a separate piece of paper include what the undertaking or scheme was and list the details of income and expenses from these undertakings and schemes.
+Attach it to page 3 of the return and include the total profit in Box 18B.